giantswarm/docs/sources/reference/scaledown.md

 ## Command syntax

-The command requires a service component name as well as the number of instances to be added as arguments.
+The command requires a service component name as well as the number of instances to be subtracted as arguments.

     $ swarm scaledown <app/service/component> --count=<num-to-add>